angusjf/platelet/README.md

 </slot>
 ```

-The attributes set on the element (regular attributes or rendered `^` atributues) are used as the context for rendering the template.
+The attributes set on the element (regular attributes or rendered `^` attributes) are used as the context for rendering the template.

 ### `pl-slot`